Visual Processing and Learning

 • meltdown after school

-They often don’t understand why things feel so difficult for them, when they see their classmates moving aheaad.
+They know they are not stupid, but don’t understand why things feel so difficult for them.

 Signs of Visual Processing Difficulties